tanzich/Stock_Analysis/README.md

 ## Summary
 ### Advantage of refactoring code

-Advantage of refactoring any code is that it increases code performance and decreases the execution time.
+Advantage of refactoring any code is that it optimizes the code and decreases the execution time.
 Refactoring also clears and removes any unnecessary codes and makes the code easier to understand and read.

 ### Disadvantage of refactoring code